tuxnam/GuillaumeBen-Security-Notebook/DFIR-for-AKS.md

 description: Guillaume B., Cloud Security Architect
 ---

-#### Last update: April 2022
+#### Last update: May 2022

-# Automated incident response on Kubernetes: leverage Azure SOAR capabilities to respond to Kubernetes security alerts
+# DFIR for Kubernetes: leverage Azure SOAR capabilities to respond to Kubernetes security alerts
 <p></p>
 <span class="subtitle">In this article, I am describing and sharing playbooks which allow a SOC analyst to perform incident response on a target Kubernetes cluster, in Microsoft Sentinel, in a response to an alert raised by Microsoft Defender for Cloud or from Defender for Cloud directly.
 <p></p>